miracum/clearly-tromics/README.md

 # Example files

-The example files were created by Fabian Kreutzer and Jan Fiedler from EMTTS, MH Hannover.
-These example data are integrated into this shiny application and can there directly being loaded by clicking the button 'Load example data'.
+The example files were created by Fabian Kreutzer and Jan Fiedler from IMTTS, MH Hannover.
+These example data are integrated into this shiny application and can there directly be loaded by clicking the button 'Load example data'.
-Those data are also avialable via this R package:
+The data are also avialable via this R package:

 * mRNA:
   + Count data: [count_data.csv](inst/example_data/count_data.csv)